 In one study involving 60 patients with vertigo, 48 saw complete relief after seeking upper cervical chiropractic care, and the other 12 all saw significant improvement in frequency and severity.
 It is interesting to note that 56 of the 60 could recall a particular head or neck trauma that occurred at some point before vertigo began.
 This study helps to connect vertigo to injuries that cause upper cervical misalignments and shows the positive effects of upper cervical specific care.

 The studies noted above show that real relief from vertigo is available without drugs or side effects.
-In fact, the sheer number of patients who benefit from upper cervical chiropractic care following head or neck trauma provides valid cause to seek care if you are experiencing vertigo or any other symptom that may have begun in the weeks, months, or even years following the injury.
+In fact, the sheer number of patients who benefit from upper cervical chiropractic care following head or neck trauma provides valid cause to seek care if you are experiencing vertigo or other symptoms that may have begun in the weeks, months, or even years following the injury.
 Find an upper cervical doctor in your area to schedule a consultation today.

 Yes.
 Chiropractic care has proven incredibly effective in reducing problems in the inner ear thus including vertigo.
 This is because vertigo symptoms or conditions are connected to the fluid buildup in the inner ear and this area (where the fluid buildup occurs) is connected by nerves to the upper cervical vertebrae.

 Chiropractors use the Epley Maneuver to adjust or shift your head in different positions.
 This is done to reposition the crystals inside the inner ear.
 Chiropractors also recommend exercises and activities to help ease vertigo.

 How long does vertigo last after a chiropractic adjustment?

 It's important to know that dizziness is normal after a chiropractic adjustment.
 Dizziness for the first 24 hours following a chiropractic adjustment is perfectly normal and expected.